“…for quiet enjoyment and benefit of the public, male and female alike.”

 ~ Dedication of land by family of James C. Forsyth

-Kingston Earth Fair: The 7th annual sustainability fair will be held May 11th 2019 from 10am-4pm at the Forsyth Park.
-This event features a variety of sustainable “green” initiatives along with resources for the community.
-This event is free and will include live music, demonstrations, food, book readings, an exchange store and more!
+Kingston Earth Fair: The 7th annual sustainability fair was held May 11th 2019 at the Forsyth Park.
+This event featured a variety of sustainable “green” initiatives along with resources for the community.

 Naturalist Passport: The Naturalist’s Passport program offers hands-on, interactive nature programs designed for children of all ages.
 The program runs every Thursday from May 31st through August 30th from 3:30-4:30 pm and is free for all.
 Youth participants receive a participation gift & certificate upon completion of six programs.